Porter–Phelps–Huntington House

-The Porter–Phelps–Huntington House is a historic house museum at 130 River Drive in Hadley, Massachusetts.
+The Porter–Phelps–Huntington House, known historically as Forty Acres, is a historic house museum at 130 River Drive in Hadley, Massachusetts.
 It is open seasonally, from May to October.
 The house contains the collection of one extended family, with objects dating from the seventeenth to twentieth centuries.
 It was occupied from its construction in 1752 until the 1940s, when a member of the eighth generation of the family in the house turned it into a museum.
-Its collection is entirely derived from the family, and the extensive archives, including the original diary of Elizabeth Porter Phelps, are held at Amherst College.
-The house was added to the National Register of Historic Places in 1973.
+Its collection is entirely derived from the family, and the extensive archives, including the original diary of Elizabeth Porter Phelps, are held at the University of Massachusetts Amherst.
+The house was added to the National Register of Historic Places in 1973, and is a central feature of the Forty Acres and Its Skirts Historic District, designated in 2023.

 Description and history

 The Porter–Phelps–Huntington House is located in the rural setting of Hadley, between River Drive (Massachusetts Route 47) and the Connecticut River.
 The main block of the house is a 2-1/2 story wood frame structure, with a gambrel roof and clapboarded exterior.
 To its rear is attached a 1-1/2 story ell with a gabled roof; a long ell extending southward containing a kitchen, dairy, corn barn and secondary dwelling; and an addition to the north, containing another kitchen.
 The front facade has symmetrically but unevenly placed windows flanking a center entrance.

 The house's construction history begins in 1752, when Moses and Elizabeth Pitkin Porter opted to build what is believed to be the first house to be built outside Hadley's town center.
 After their daughter Elizabeth married Charles Phelps, an ell was added to house a larger kitchen.
 The house achieved its present form in the 1790s, when the couple added the long south ell and larger production kitchen to support more ambitious dairy production, and a second kitchen to support the growing household.
 The gambrel roof was added to house an apartment for son Charles Porter Phelps, but was never completed; he would instead build Phelps Farm, across River Drive from his parents' home.

 The house next passed to Elizabeth Whiting Phelps and her husband Dan Huntington, who married in 1801; they would raise eleven children.
 Their youngest son, Frederic Dan Huntington (an Episcopal minister in Boston and later a bishop in Syracuse), inherited the house and would use it as a summer home.
 His grandson, James Lincoln Huntington, acquired full ownership of the house in 1929, and gradually converted it from a family dwelling to a historic house museum.

 The Porter family was very prominent locally, dating back to the founding of Hadley in 1659.
 Some members of the extended family achieved prominence regionally, nationally, and internationally.
-These include Benjamin Lincoln, a major general in the Continental Army during the American Revolution; Frederic Dan Huntington, first Episcopal bishop of the Episcopal Diocese of Central New York; actress Catherine Sargent Huntington; and composer Roger Sessions.
+These include Benjamin Lincoln, a major general in the Continental Army during the American Revolution; Frederic Dan Huntington, first Episcopal bishop of the Episcopal Diocese of Central New York; actress Catherine Sargent Huntington; memoirist Ruth Huntington Sessions; and composer Roger Sessions.